-- PFRS 9, Financial Instruments (2014 or final version) In July 2014, the final version of PFRS 9, Financial Instruments, was issued.
+• PFRS 9, Financial Instruments

 PFRS 9 reflects all phases of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Measurement, and all previous versions of PFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 PFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
-Retrospective application is required, but comparative information is not compulsory.
-Early application of previous versions of PFRS 9 is permitted if the date of initial application is before February 1, 2015.
-The Group is currently assessing the impact of this standard. - International Financial Reporting Standard (IFRS) 15 Revenue from Contracts with Customers
+Retrospective application is required, but providing comparative information is not compulsory.
+For hedge accounting, the requirements are generally applied prospectively, with some limited exceptions.